rdwrome/347fa25/README.md

 - In an emergency, please call me (really).

 ### Grading
-- Two assignment extensions may be granted more than 12 hours in advance, but will not necessarily be granted for large projects.
+- Two assignment extensions may be granted if requested more than 12 hours in advance, but will not necessarily be granted for large projects.
 - Assignment extensions are not implicit with absences: if you are missing class the date something is due, you must explicitly ask for an assignment extension more than 12 hours in advance.
 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - Late assignments (without granted extensions) are not accepted.